aitorrc/CMS3-FASTVR2025/README.md

-# CMS3 FAST
+# CMS3-FAST: VR example

 Built with [Networked-A-Frame](https://github.com/haydenjameslee/networked-aframe), a web framework for building multi-user virtual reality experiences.
 Works on Vive, Rift, desktop, mobile platforms.

-Click and drag on desktop.
-Open it on a smartphone and use the device motion sensors.
+Click and drag to explore on a desktop.
+Open on a smartphone to use the device's motion sensors.

-A way to view Microstruvtures from .VTK files in  WebVR Built by: Aitor Cruzado
+This is a way to view Computational Materials Science simulations in WebVR.

+Example developed by: Dr. Aitor Cruzado